 Types of Aid

-Grants are a form of financial aid that doesn’t have to be paid back (unless you withdraw from school and owe a refund by agreement).
+Grants are a form of financial aid that doesn’t have to be paid back (unless you withdraw from any or all your classes).
 Federal grant programs include Pell Grants, awarded to low-income students and Federal Supplemental Educational Opportunity Grants for low-income students with exceptional financial need.
 Cal Grants are funded by the State of California and are administered by the California Student Aid Commission.

 Federal loans are borrowed funds that you must repay with interest.
 A federal student loan allows students and their parents to borrow money to help pay for college through loan programs supported by the federal government.
 They have low interest rates and offer flexible repayment terms, benefits, and options.